FDA-approved naltrexone, in a low dose, can normalize the immune system — helping those with

 > LDN is not expensive.

 One of the first pharmacies to compound LDN was Irmat Pharmacy in Manhattan.
-Their recent price for a one-month's supply of 4.5mg LDN (30 capsules) was $38.
-Irmat does monthly quality control testing on its LDN, accepts prescriptions from any licensed physician, checks for insurance coverage, and includes shipment anywhere in the US or to other countries.
+Their current price for a one month supply (30 capsules) of LDN is $45 dollars (for 4.0mg and greater; $37.50 for less than 4.0mg).
+Irmat does monthly quality control testing on its LDN, and will accept prescriptions from any licensed practitioner.
+No insurance is accepted.
+It can ship to the majority of states in the United States, but not internationally.

 > Pharmacies that are known to be reliable compounders of LDN:

 The Pharmacy Shop and Compounding Center, Canandaigua, NY

 McGuff Compounding Pharmacy, Santa Ana, CA

 Skip's Pharmacy, Boca Raton, FL

 Smith's Pharmacy, Toronto, Canada

 IMPORTANT: Make sure to specify that you do NOT want LDN in a slow-release